|The modern Bluetooth wireless protocol for data exchange is named after the 10th century Danish Viking King Harald Bluetooth|

 and Norway and the conversion of the Danes to Christianity.
 Therefore it

-King Harald Bluetooth unified the Scandinavian countries and he became known as a great communicator and this is probably why he lent his name to today's open wireless protocol for data exchange used by computers and cell phones: the Bluetooth system.
-So this is, in fact, the first ever Bluetooth transferred data, and probably the only ones carved in stone, (giving a long backup time ;-) .
+King Harald Bluetooth unified the Scandinavian countries and he became known as a great communicator.
+This is probably why he lent his name to today's open wireless protocol for data exchange that unifies communication on modern computers and cell phones: the Bluetooth system.
+So this is, in fact, the first ever Bluetooth transferred data, and probably the only ones carved in stone, resulting in a very long backup time ;-) .
 The Bluetooth mark represents the runes of H and B.

-The futhark runic text reads: "King Haraldr ordered this monument made in memory of Gormr, his father, and in memory of Thyrvé, his mother; that Haraldr who won for himself all of Denmark and Norway and made the Danes Christian."
+The futhark runic text on the stone reads: "King Haraldr ordered this monument made in memory of Gormr, his father, and in memory of Thyrvé, his mother; that Haraldr who won for himself all of Denmark and Norway and made the Danes Christian."

 Futhark: The runic alphabet.
 The Germanic alphabet in Elder or Younger futhark alphabet used in Scandinavia.
 The Anglo-Saxon runic alphabet is called futhorc.